10% of wood production in the United States is used to repair rotting wood.

 Simply repairing mold damage is not a lasting solution.
 If the conditions for mold to regrow exist (moisture, warmth, and a food source), mold will simply resume growing on your new wood over time.

-We serve the Mississippi area, including surrounding areas such as Vicksburg, Laurel, Pearl, Clinton, Madison, Canton, Brookhaven and nearby.
+We serve the Mississippi & Louisiana area, including surrounding areas such as Baton Rouge, Madison, Brandon, Meridian, Hattiesburg, Clinton, Ridgeland and nearby.

 Many homeowners and contractors make the mistake of repairing the damaged wood and calling the problem solved.
 But what about the cause of the damage in the first place?